Don't require external ast msgcc

 That was one of the reasons why we shipped SUNWastdev as package - first OS/Net didn't had the utilities and then there was the fear that the use of newer features on older build machines may create issues.
 That's why JBeck enforced the rule described in after April asked about this.

-Updated by Keith Wesolowski over 6 years ago
+Updated by Keith Wesolowski about 7 years ago

 - Category set to tools - gate/build tools